Gourav-Kr/Gourav-Kr/README.md

 - 🌱  Keen on learning interesting things in computer science, astronomy etc. .
 - 👯  Intersted in brainstorming ideas and working with people .
-- 📸  Stuffs like photography, cinematography, editing, Illustrations fascinates me.
+- 📸  Stuffs like photography, cinematography, Editing, fascinates me.
 - 🎶  Love Music :).
 <br>